MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 2. In the **Select** field, find the user or group whose permissions you want to adjust.
 Choose a **Role** to assign to that user or group.

 3. Select **Save** in the lower-right corner of the pane.
 The current work instance will automatically be shared with the user or members of the group whose permissions you've changed.
-This user or these users will be able to enter the Customer Insights app and perform actions according to their specified role.
+Users can access the Customer Insights app and perform actions according to their specified role.

 ## View current permissions